We’re welcoming brighter days while continuing to promote health and safety.

 In addition to screening for cognitive changes, the physician attending to your loved one will also:

 Similar to Alzheimer’s, vascular dementia is often associated with old age.
 Unlike Alzheimer’s, however, the risk factors are also closely related to the risk factors for cardiovascular disease, and include:

 While many of these risk factors cannot be changed, there are certain lifestyle changes you can implement in order to reduce the likelihood of developing vascular dementia, including:

-Once you receive a diagnosis, there are unfortunately no current FDA-approved drugs to keep vascular dementia at bay, so it is recommended that you work closely with your physician to help postpone any further decline.
+There are currently no FDA-approved drugs to keep vascular dementia at bay, so it is recommended that you work closely with your physician to help prevent onset and postpone any further decline.